JuliaOpt/MathProgBase.jl/doc/mipcallbacks.rst

 The ``MathProgSolverInterface`` exports an abstract type ``MathProgCallbackData`` which represents the solver-specific data needed to implement the callback.

+If a callback function returns ``:Exit``, the solver is expected to handle this and terminate the optimization.

 .. function:: setlazycallback!(m::AbstractMathProgModel,f)

    Adds lazy constraint callback ``f`` to the model.
 Function ``f`` takes as argument only a ``MathProgCallbackData`` object.

 .. function:: setcutcallback!(m::AbstractMathProgModel,f)

    Adds cut callback ``f`` to the model.
 Function ``f`` takes as argument only a ``MathProgCallbackData`` object.

 .. function:: setheuristiccallback!(m::AbstractMathProgModel,f)

    Adds heuristic callback ``f`` to the model.
 Function ``f`` takes as argument only a ``MathProgCallbackData`` object.